nikolasbasler/BPhage/README.md

 # The honey bee triad: Phages are mutualistic partners in the gut microbiome of *Apis mellifera*

 This repository contains all scripts and usage instructions to reproduce the analysis for the paper by Basler et al (XXX ref).
-All 97 core phage genomes as well as all >90% complete non-core genomes (1047 additional sequences) are on Genbank (See Supplementary file, sheet i - Genbank accessions).

 This pipeline is split into two parts.
 The first part is meant for a high-performance computer (HPC) and can be skipped, if so wanted.
+There is also a test dataset available at (XXX) to run this HPC part.

 The second part is for the statistical analysis and visualisation using RStudio.
-The scripts pretend to be on the same computer but it is possible to clone this repo to an HPC and a local computer, run the HPC scripts, copy the relevant output files from the HPC to the local computer and continue with the statistical analysis using the R project.
+If you want to skip the HPC part and only want to re-run the statistical analysis, please go straight to the ["R scripts"](#r-scripts) section of this README.
+The scripts pretend to be on the same computer but it is possible to clone this repo to an HPC and to a local computer, run the HPC scripts, copy the relevant output files from the HPC to the local computer and continue with the statistical analysis using the R project.

-To clone the repository, please run (depth set to 1 because the full history would be quite large):
+To clone the repository, please run:
 ```
 git clone --depth 1 https://github.com/nikolasbasler/BPhage
 ```
 **Note**: The output of the tools and scripts will end up in the `output` folder inside the repo (which is why it's not tracked by git).
-The HPC scripts will create around 1.5 TB in total (plus intermediate storage, see below), the R scripts around 1 GB.
+The HPC scripts will create around 1.5 TB in total (XXX for the test data), plus intermediate storage (see below).
+The R scripts create around 1 GB.
 Make sure to have enough free space or manage the output as it comes.

-**If you want to skip the HPC part and only want to re-run the statistical analysis:** Go straight to the ["R scripts"](#r-scripts) section of this README.

 ## HPC scripts
 ### General info

 - All scripts for this section are located in `scripts/HPC`.
 - These scripts mostly represent jobs for a slurm scheduler.
+- If you only run the test dataset, you can do this without using slrum.
+After following the installation instructions below, simply run the scripts with `bash <script>` instead of `sbatch <script>`.
+Please make sure you have the computing resources available that the scripts require (up to 36 cores and 144 GB RAM) or adjust the scripts accordingly.
-- If you also use slurm, you will have to adapt the instructions at the beginning of each script according to your setup.
+- If you use slurm (for the full dataset), you will have to adapt the instructions at the beginning of each script according to your setup.
 Particularly the `account` name and probably also the resource allocation will be different on your system.
 - If you want to port these instructions to a different scheduler, your favourite generative AI tool will be very helpful.
-- You can also run all scripts without a scheduler, directly with `bash` but note that some of them run for a long time, especially if the computational resources are limited.
 - Array scripts are iterations of the same slurm job, meant to run simultaneously.
 If you have to run them in sequence, you can embed the entire script into a loop, with `$SLURM_ARRAY_TASK_ID` as iterator, but this will take a **very** long time for most of them.

 ### Installations